 |Revenue (voice plan)||$20|

-A customer sees $30 on his invoice as a payment due for the vice plan, but from the company’s perspective $10 is a partial repayment of the contract asset (relating to the smartphone), and only $20 relates to the voice plan.
-Analogous entries are then made every month which results in the contract asset being fully transferred to receivables and repaid by the customer.
+A customer sees $30 on his invoice as a payment due for the vice plan, but from the company’s perspective, $10 is a partial repayment of the contract asset (relating to the smartphone), and only $20 relates to the voice plan.
+Analogous entries are made every month which results in the contract asset being fully transferred to receivables and repaid by the customer.

 Contract liability is recognised when a payment for customer is due (or already received, whichever is earlier) before a related performance obligation is satisfied (IFRS 15.106).
 See the example below.